 With proper treatment, it is possible to overcome vehophobia.
 Treatment may take time, and you may not see results as fast as you would initially like.
 It is also not uncommon to make progress and then experience a sudden decline when faced with a trigger, such as being asked to drive unexpectedly or passing by an accident.

 If you were injured in a car accident and cost is a barrier to seeking treatment for your new debilitating fear of driving, do not delay—contact Thomas Law Offices at your earliest convenience to schedule a free consultation.
-Our attorneys will ensure that you understand your legal rights after a car accident, which typically includes recovering compensation for things like medical bills and therapy.
+Our experienced Chicago car accident attorneys will ensure that you understand your legal rights after a car accident, which typically includes recovering compensation for things like medical bills and therapy.

 Treatment Options for Post-Accident Vehophobia